Make A Booking Call Now

 What is the legal definition of Abduction of a Child Under the Age of 16 for a Sexual Purpose?

-The charge in essence is made out by taking a child, or getting someone else to, from the care of another person who has lawful charge of the child and having the intention that they will participate in sexual acts.
+The charge in essence is made out by taking a child, or getting someone else to take a child, from the care of another person who has lawful charge of the child with the intention that they (or another person) will participate in sexual acts with the child.

 Legislation